Permanently Treating Facial Paralysis, Bell’s Palsy and Synkinesis with Modified Selective Neurectomy

 What to Expect During a Selective Neurolysis Consultation

-Dr. Azizzadeh uses a patient consultation to learn about a patient and to evaluate the facial movement and facial muscles.
+To help a patient evaluate selective neurolysis and other facial reanimation treatments, Dr. Azizzadeh requests a consultation.
+He uses the consultation to learn about a patient and evaluate their facial movement and facial muscles.
 The consultation also gives a patient the opportunity to ask questions and learn about Dr. Azizzadeh’s distinct approach to nerve disorders and treatments.
+If Dr. Azizzadeh determines a patient qualifies for selective neurolysis, he discusses the surgery and recovery process.

 What to Expect After Selective Neurolysis Surgery

-The potential side effects and recovery period associated with selective neurectomy are limited in comparison to other facial reanimation procedures.
-Oftentimes, patients will notice improvements in their ability to generate a natural smile in the first few days after surgery, and the final results will become apparent in the months to follow.
+Selective neurolysis patients may notice improvements in their ability to generate a natural smile in the first few days after surgery, and the final results will become apparent in the months to follow.

 Facial Reanimation Surgery: A Real World Example